 If you have a relatively narrow product line, your rep can bundle your products with products from other manufacturers on his or her line card and include your product in a package deal you could not easily put together yourself.

-Reps have intimate knowledge of their territories.
-Most reps have years or decades in their territories.
+Representatives have intimate knowledge of their territories.
+Most representatives have years or decades in their territories.
 That’s more than just market knowledge — your rep often has children who play in the same sports leagues and attend the same schools as your customers — a real advantage over a short-time direct salesperson who is just making a 1-2 year stop in the territory before moving to greener pastures.

 What Are the Disadvantages of Manufacturers’ Reps?